 Do you have tools you no longer need?

-Whether you’re doing a garage clear-out, downsizing your workshop or wanting to pass on surplus tools after a construction project, we’re happy to adopt them to sustain their use for much longer, for many more users.
+Whether you’re doing a garage clear-out, downsizing your workshop, or finishing a construction project, we adopt surplus tools and help sustain their use for much longer, for many more users.

 Making a donation

 Please say hello to us at firstname.lastname@example.org and send the following information about your donation:

 - A brief assessment of their condition

 We have lots of tools in our collection, but there are a few that are more popular than others.
 Please let us know if you have any of the following that you’re willing to donate:

 - Power Sanders – these are our most popular tools – we can always do with more orbital and belt sanders, and we are keen to add an industrial floor sander to the inventory for members getting to grips with floorboards.